davidlacedonia/javascript/types_and_grammar/values/README.md

 In JavaScript there are no pointers, and references work a bit diferently.
 A reference in JS points at a (shared) value, so if you have 10 different references, they are all always distinct references to a single shared value.
 None of them are references/pointers to each other.

-The **type** of the value _solely_ controls wheter that value will be assigned by value-copy or by refence-copy.
+The **type** of the value _solely_ controls whether that value will be assigned by value-copy or by refence-copy.

 Simple values (primitives) are _always_ assigned/passed by **value-copy**: null, undefined, string, number, boolean and symbol.